 In Collinsville, you’ll discover the Brooks Catsup Bottle.
 This giant bottle once served as a water tower for the catsup maker and a prime example of roadside American kitsch.

 Stop in the state’s capital to admire the two Springfield big boys, the Abe Rail Splitter Statue depicting a clean-shaven, young Lincoln wielding an axe, and the patriotic Lauterbach Tire Man waving his flag.
 Also in Springfield, Deck’s Pharmacy Museum is sure to charm history buffs and vintage enthusiasts alike.
 A drugstore built in the late 19th century, you can enjoy a sweet, ice cream treat while examining pharmacy artifacts dating back to 1884.

 Don’t miss Route 66’s iconic Muffler men.
-The Gemini Giant stands outside the Launching Pad restaurant in Joliet.
+The Gemini Giant stands outside the Launching Pad restaurant in Wilmington, south of Joliet.
 And just across the street from the Palm’s Grill Café in Atlanta, is the towering Paul Bunyon Hot Dog Statue.